NiklasRosenstein/python-builddsl/README.md

 ## Syntax & Semantics

-The Kahmi DSL basically wraps Python code and even extends it's normal syntax with **multiline lambdas**.
+The Kahmi DSL is not a strict superset of the Python language, instead it wraps Python code and swaps between DSL parsing and Python code parsing.

-Every Kahmi script is executed in a given "context", that can be an arbitrary Python object which is addressable in Python expressions as "self".
-There are 3 different types of operations one can perform.
-Entering a Python expression or multiline lambda reverts the parser back into full Python mode (with the aforementioned multiline lambda support).
+### Kahmi DSL Syntax

 1. **Define a local variable with the `let` Keyword**